Omaha woman who uses wheelchair addresses accessibility issues on Instagram account

 “There are definitely areas of improvement that we can make together as private citizens, business owners and the city as a whole,” Kuhn said.

-The most frequent complaint Kuhn gets is about plows scooping snow into accessible parking stalls during winter months.
+The most frequent complaint Kuhn gets is about plows scooping snow into handicap-accessible parking stalls during winter months.

 Berg said some entertainment areas, such as Blackstone, lack accessible parking stalls.
 But Kuhn said the city is in compliance with the required number of spots.